amwebexpert/poc-aws-cognito/README.md

-# Getting Started with Create React App
+# poc-aws-cognito

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+POC with React app connecting to AWS Cognito through amplify-js library

 ## Note How to run in HTTPS mode